-Sustainability matters/ Material topics Impact description Impact type Main affected external party Risk or opportunity description Affected value chain phases 51 Own workforce: Employment practices Offering employment opportunities while implementing responsible management of human capital (including employee wellbeing, talent attraction and retention, measurement of employee work satisfaction, volunteering initiatives and community contribution, employee evaluation, grievance mechanism for complaints, freedom of association etc.).
+Material topics impact description type external party description chain phases Contractions of the second sec Offering employment opportunities while implementing responsible management of human capital (including employee wellbeing, talent attraction and retention, measurement of employee work satisfaction, volunteering initiatives and community contribution, employee evaluation, grievance mechanism for complaints, freedom of association etc.).
 Positive, actual & potential Own employees Implementing responsible human capital management practices goes beyond ethical considerations; it can have direct financial benefits.
 Employee satisfaction, talent retention, and positive community engagement contribute to increased productivity and brand loyalty, potentially reducing recruitment costs and enhancing the company's overall financial performance (Opportunity).
-Production Consumption SI Own workforce: Equal opportunities, diversity and human rights Measures to advance equality of opportunity, value the diversity and respecting human rights as a result of Company's activities.
+Production Consumption Contraction of the second seco Measures to advance equality of opportunity, value the diversity and respecting human rights as a result of Company's activities.
 Refers to the diversity of the company's workforce as well as the management.
 Positive, actual & potential Own employees Prioritizing equality, diversity, and human rights in company activities is not only ethically sound but also financially advantageous.
 A diverse and inclusive workforce often leads to increased innovation, employee satisfaction, and improved decision-making.
 This, in turn, can positively impact the company's financial performance and competitiveness in the long run (Opportunity).
-Production Consumption 51 Own workforce: Health, safety and quality Protection of employees', contractors', visitors and Negative, actual & potential Our The negative effects on the health and safety of employees, contractors, visitors, and customers due to safety incidents or occupational diseases pose a current and potential financial risk.
+Production Consumption 51 Own workforce: Health, safety and quality Protection of employees', contractors', visitors and Negative, actual & potential Own The negative effects on the health and safety of employees, contractors, visitors, and customers due to safety incidents or occupational diseases pose a current and potential financial risk.
 Additionally, potential variations in product quality can impact the company's reputation and customer satisfaction, leading to further financial repercussions (Risk).
-Supply Production Recent customers health and safety and wellbeing as well as product quality and safety.
-Positive, actual & potential Own employees The implementation of an occupational health and safety management system, coupled with relevant programs and actions by the Group, reflects a positive commitment.
+Supply Production Room was a customers health and safety and wellbeing as well as product quality and safety.
+Positive, actual & potential employees The implementation of an occupational health and safety management system, coupled with relevant programs and actions by the Group, reflects a positive commitment.
 This proactive approach not only ensures the well-being of employees but also holds potential financial benefits by fostering a safe working environment, reducing incidents, and enhancing overall operational efficiency (Opportunity).
-Distribution
+Distribution Consumption